telerik/xamarin-forms-docs/controls/datagrid/commands/cell-tap.md

 ---
-title: Cell Tap
+title: CellTap Command
-page_title: Cell Tap
+page_title: CellTap Command
 position: 1
 slug: datagrid-commands-cell-tap
 ---

-# Cell Tap
+# CellTap Command

 The DataGrid CellTap Command handles the Tap gesture over a grid cell, that is, the intersection of a data row and a column.